Death of a Salesman with Kathleen McNenny Pittsburgh Public Theater

 ART Chicago's Royal George Theater with Michael Gross and Colin Stinton

 His film credits extend back to the cult classics “A Shock to the System," starring Michael Caine, and Mike Figgis’s “Liebestraum."
 More mainstream film credits include “Tommy Boy," “Twister," and “Donnie Brasco."
 He has been privileged to work with some of the great film directors of our time: with David Fincher on “Fight Club” and “Zodiac," Ang Lee on “Ride with the Devil," and Clint Eastwood on “J. Edgar."
-Zach will be appearing in Matt Ruskin's upcoming film, "Crown Heights."
+Zach appears in Matt Ruskin's "Crown Heights," which won this year's Sundance Audience Award.

-A familiar presence to television, screen and stage audiences, Zach was seen this summer on CBS's political satire, "BrainDead".
-For seven seasons he porteayed the ethically-challenged family lawyer, David Lee on the CBS series "The Good Wife."
+A familiar presence to television, screen and stage audiences, Zach will be appearing soon on NBC's Blindspot.
+Last month he was the activist priest, Father McSorley, on NBC's Chicago PD.
+He was seen this summer on CBS's political satire, "BrainDead" as the patriarch of a democratic dynasty family.
+For seven seasons he porteayed the ethically-challenged family lawyer, David Lee on the CBS series "The Good Wife", a role he revived for CBS's "The Good Fight", coming in February.
 His other series regular roles include the highly-praised “C16:FBI” on ABC and “Touching Evil" on USA Network.
 Zach has recurred in many other acclaimed shows, including Fox's “24," playing the fixer Carl Webb, and HBO's “Deadwood," playing Andy Cramed, the gambler who brought the plague to town.
 He joined Bill Nighy and Christopher Walken in “Turks and Caicos,” the second installment of David Hare’s BBC thriller, “The Worricker Trilogy."

 The Actors Fund is a nationwide human services organization that helps all professionals in performing arts and entertainment.
 The Fund is a safety net, providing programs and services for those who are in need, crisis or transition.